r-spatialecology/landscapemetrics/README.md

 **landscapemetrics** supports `raster` spatial objects and takes `RasterLayer`, `RasterStacks`, `RasterBricks` or lists of `RasterLayer` as input arguments.
-Every function can be used in a piped workflow, as it always takes the data as the first argument and returns a tibble of the same dimension.
+Every function can be used in a piped workflow, as it always takes the data as the first argument and returns a tibble.

 ## Installation